synesthesiam/voice2json/docs/formats.md

 # Data Formats

-`voice2json` strives to use only common data formats, preferrably text-based.
+`voice2json` strives to use only common data formats, preferably text-based.
 Some artifacts generated during [training](commands.md#train-profile), such as your [language model](#language-models), are even usable by [other speech systems](https://github.com/mozilla/DeepSpeech).

 ## Audio